AlypieFr/trackmybank-app/README.md

 You can run this app in an emulator on your computer (for debugging if you change the app).

 1. You all previous step until step 7 included.
+2. Install qemu-kvmv and add your user to the kvm group.
 2. Open Android studio and create an empty project (we will not use it).
-3. Go to Tools -> AVD Manager, and create a new virtual device
+3. Go to Tools -> AVD Manager, and create a new virtual device.

 ### 4. Build the app